geniusrise/docs/docs/blog/ideas/programming_and_ai.md

     - [Conclusion](#conclusion)

-The new era of AI models (and they can be finally called "AI" instead of the earlier "ML"), has brought in a new era of capabilities that we are still in the teethhing stages trying to explore.
+The new era of AI models has brought in a new era of capabilities that we are still in the teething stages trying to explore.

 This statement has been ringing in my head for a few months, something that now brings about 53 million results on google - "AI is eating software".
 Cool, lets explore a few ideas how we could help that consumption 😋

-## Practical basics of a programming language
+## Practical basics of any programming language

 Whenever I try to pick up a new programming language, I'm first always trying to learn that minimal subset of it - essentially - conditional statements, functions, loops and type system if the language has it.
 Rest all is required but one can technically go miles with just this set of constructs.

 So lets see how AI mixes with these!

 We are mostly looking at **runtime** ideas.
 Code-time I guess there are quite a few and more sophisticated tools out already.
-But, we all saw grok, inference is getting FAST and dirt cheap, hence runtime AI consultation would be a reality in a few years.
+But, we all saw grok, inference is getting FAST and dirt cheap, hence runtime AI usage would be a reality in some time.

 ## If conditions